seauch/Transformers_Hungery_Hippos/README.md

 Similarly, while traditional Transformers get bogged down by trying to compare every word to every other word in a sequence (picture having to pair up each marble one by one), H3 tackles text in a more streamlined, seamless way, just like our marble-munching hippos.
 And just as those hippos never seem to get full, H3 can handle much longer sequences of text without getting computationally “stuffed,” making it a truly hungry model for processing language!

-## What is the the Attention Problem?

-Transformers are "computationally intensive" because they require substantial processing power and memory, particularly as input sequences grow longer.
-This intensive demand stems from the self-attention mechanism, which calculates relationships between every pair of tokens in an input sequence.
-This calculation necessitates O(N^2) operations, meaning the computational requirements increase quadratically with sequence length.

-For instance, if the sequence length doubles from 500 to 1,000 tokens, the computational load doesn’t just double—it quadruples, increasing from 250,000 to 1,000,000 operations.
-This quadratic growth imposes a heavy burden on memory and processing resources, especially when handling lengthy sequences.
-Such demand can slow processing speed, increase energy consumption, and limit accessibility, particularly for organizations with fewer resources.
-As a result, this scaling issue restricts transformers’ ability to manage tasks that require extended context or long-form data processing efficiently.

-## Why State Space Models?

-State Space Models (SSMs) offer an alternative by scaling linearly, requiring O(n) operations instead of O(N^2).
-This linear scaling means that computational costs grow at the same rate as the sequence length, making SSMs significantly more efficient for longer sequences.

-For example:

-For 1,000 tokens, an SSM requires approximately 1,000 operations.
-For 2,000 tokens, it requires around 2,000 operations.

-By growing linearly, SSMs avoid the exponential increase in computational costs that transformers face.
-This makes them a promising approach for maintaining the benefits of transformers while mitigating the high resource demands, allowing for efficient handling of lengthy sequences without overwhelming memory or processing capacity.

-## The Goal of Hungry Hungry Hippos
-The goal of the Hungry Hungry Hippos project is to replace attention mechanisms in transformers with alternative methods that do not grow quadratically in sequence length.
-These new mechanisms should scale better with longer sequences, maintaining efficiency as input size increases.
-Additionally, they should provide similar modeling capabilities, ensuring that the model’s performance is not compromised.
-Finally, these methods should be designed to use less memory and computation, making the model more resource-efficient and accessible for broader applications.

-## How H3 Achieves This?

-Instead of comparing all tokens with all others (attention approach) Uses two types of SSMs:

-Shift SSM: remembers recent tokens
-Diagonal SSM: maintains long-term information

-Combines them with multiplicative interactions to enable token comparison